Tser-vak/Tser-vak/README.md

 ---

 ## 💫 About Me
-I am a Scientific Software Engineer and final-year Biomedical Engineering student passionate about building and validating robust Machine Learning pipelines.
-My focus is on developing data-driven tools, applying defensive programming, and ensuring the reliability and accuracy of complex AI software in the biomedical space
+I just finished my internship as a Scientific Software Engineer at Cloudpharm and I am in my final year of Biomedical Engineering.
+My passion is building and validating robust Machine Learning pipelines.
+My focus is on developing data-driven tools, applying defensive programming, and ensuring the reliability and accuracy of complex AI software in the biomedical space.

 > 🧪 *Indicates a project that is currently a prototype or in active development.*